 - The restrictions above can be extended if you get a traffic ticket, your probationary license is suspended or revoked or you are in violation of the above restrictions.

-Wisconsin residents OVER 18 years of age are eligible for a probationary driver license if they fulfill the following requirements:
+Wisconsin residents 18 years of age and older are eligible for a probationary driver license if they fulfill the following requirements:

 Visitors, students and members of the Armed Forces not wishing to establish Wisconsin residency